 John Porter spoke about morals and how the council needed to fix the sad attitudes.
 "I want to do one thing, if you have a problem bring it to me.
 We need to encourage and drive people along."

 Graeme McHattie said he wanted to make things happen.
 "I've worked in construction and would explain to people what we were doing, we need to all work together as a community and encourage local authorities to work with one another."

 Adrienne Pierce said her policies were simple and she wanted to go back to basics.
 "I have no desire for expensive schemes, we need to go back to making sure water, pipes and roads actually work."

 Sandra Hazlehurst said she would continue to work hard to make a difference.
 "My main focus is employment and youth and creating a safer district.
 We need more for the young, we have achieved a lot but there is still lots more to be done."

-Kevin Watkins said we are in a competitive environment where we needed to be smarter, sharper and hungrier than competitors.
-"We need to offer full time employment and support new high tech businesses, overseas investment and diversification."
+Kevin Watkins said we were in a competitive environment where we needed to be smarter, sharper and hungrier than competitors.
+"We need to offer full time employment and support new high-tech businesses, overseas investment and diversification."

 Wayne Bradshaw said the CBD needed to become the heart and soul of the community.
 "The Albert Square was a positive but we need a lot more and so the community can also see what we are doing.
 We have missed the boat and need to catch up taking the people with it."

 Simon Nixon said he wanted to stop spending money on things that make no difference to our lives.
 "I don't support money being spent on things like a CBD hotel but I do support increasing job opportunities."

 Malcom Dixon wanted to concentrate on the positives, as those who focused on the negatives were not worthy of a vote.
 "We need to find solutions, not blame others.
 Graeme Avery would not put his money in to the regional sports park if he knew Hastings wouldn't deliver."